 Tell us about your background and what attracted you to this industry.

 It all started with my elementary school English teacher, who taught me to like everything Anglo-Saxon.
 Then I spent one high school year in a North American country, where my knowledge of English was quite valuable to other foreign exchange students from Slavic countries, and I started interpreting for them in various life situations for free.
 Then it hit me that people actually get paid for that kind of interpretation, and once back in the old continent, I decided that this is what I wanted to do for a living.
 So I got a degree in English and Croatian and started translating.
 Little by little, my husband and I turned my passion into a business.

 Could you describe a day in the life of a pilot cosmonaut?

 As a matter of fact, I can’t.
-It is my responsibility to ensure overall mission success for any mission and with as many missions as we have, my daily duties are wide and varied.
-For a mission to succeed all cogs in the wheel need to deliver and it is my job to make sure they do.
-We work with many tools, so I need to make sure everybody knows how to use them; we work with many linguists, so I need to make sure they know what is expected of them; we work with many clients, so I need to make sure that we all know what they expect from us; basically always making sure everybody is on the same page.
+It is my responsibility to ensure overall mission success for any mission, and with as many missions as we have, my daily duties are wide and varied.
+For a mission to succeed, all cogs in the wheel need to deliver, and it is my job to make sure they do.
+We work with many tools, so I need to make sure everybody knows how to use them; we work with many linguists, so I need to make sure they understand what is expected of them; we work with many clients, so I need to make sure that we all know what they expect from us; basically always making sure everybody is on the same page.
 And on my happy days, I get to translate.

 What makes your job awesome?